Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Methods

 \subsection{Sampling with PSF Guidance}

-Applying the denoising formulation in Eq.~\ref{eq:reverse} to patches yields hyperspectral patch predictions $\hat{\mathbf{x}}_0^{(i)}$ at intermediary time steps $t$.
-We can use this to guide the sampling of $\mathbf{x}_{t-1}^{(i)}$ from $\mathbf{x}_t^{(i)}$ by enforcing additional constraints on $\hat{\mathbf{x}}_0^{(i)}$.
-Previous works have used this strategy to solve inverse problems~\cite{chung2024, chung2024b}.
-In our work, we use it to enforce that all of the generated hyperspectral patches, when stitched together, produce a full-field HSI that is optically consistent with the full-field measurement according to Eq.~\ref{eq:measurement}.
-Pseudo-code is given in Algorithm~\ref{alg:guided_sampling}.
-Throughout, we use superscript $p$ to denote a $p$-element collection of patches, \eg, $\mathbf{x}_t^p = \{\mathbf{x}_t^{(i)}\}_{i=1,...,p}$.
+Applying the denoising formulation in \cref{eq:reverse} to patches produces hyperspectral patch predictions $\hat{\mathbf{x}}_0^{(i)}$ at intermediate time steps $t$.
+We use these predictions to guide the denoising step and impose additional constraints when sampling $\mathbf{x}_{t-1}^{(i)}$ from $\mathbf{x}_t^{(i)}$~\cite{chung2024, chung2024b}.
+In particular, we enforce that all intermediate hyperspectral patches stitch together into a full-field HSI that is optically consistent with the full-field measurement.
+Pseudo-code is provided in Supp.~Sec.~S3.3; here we summarize the key steps.
+Throughout, we use superscript $p$ to denote a $p$-element collection of patches, \eg $\mathbf{x}_t^p = \{\mathbf{x}_t^{(i)}\}_{i=1}^p$ and define a $\text{Stitch}(\cdot)$ operator that combines those patch estimates into a single full-field HSI.
+The operator $\mathcal{M}(\cdot)$ refers to the measurement operation in \cref{eq:measurement}.

-During deployment, a full-field measurement $\mathbf{y}$ is split into a set of non-overlapping patches $\mathbf{y}^p$, which are concatenated with per-patch noise samples $\mathbf{x}_T^p$.
-The set of patches is processed in parallel to produce the intermediate denoised estimates $\hat{\mathbf{x}}_0^p$.
-We define a $\text{Stitch}()$ operator that combines these patch estimates into a full-field HSI, and then we input this estimated HSI to the measurement operation $\mathcal{M}()$ in Eq. \ref{eq:measurement}.
-We use this rendered measurement in two ways.
-First, we compute optimal per-patch scale values $c^p_{\text{lsq}} \in \mathcal{R}^{p}$ by solving the least-squares problem,
+During deployment, we split the full-field measurement $\mathbf{y}$ into non-overlapping patches $\mathbf{y}^p$, each concatenated with a per-patch noise sample $\mathbf{x}_T^p$.
+We then process these patches in parallel through a denoising step to obtain the intermediate denoised estimates $\hat{\mathbf{x}}_0^p$.
+Next, we stitch those estimates into a full-field HSI and pass it through the measurement operator.
+Because each patch is max-normalized during training, the denoised estimates are accurate up to an unknown per-patch scale.
+We recover these scales by solving the least-squares problem,

-which we do non-iteratively and efficiently for megapixel images by chunking and exploiting sparsity.
-Then, we rescale the denoised patch estimates via $c_{\text{lsq}}^p \cdot \hat{\mathbf{x}}_0^p$ before computing a guidance loss that measures consistency with the input full-field measurement:
+which admits a closed-form solution and is computed in a single pass.
+With the scale factors fixed at $c_{\text{lsq}}^p$, we define a guidance loss over the patch states to measure consistency with the full-field measurement,